andhyalv/AndhyAlv.github.io/Healthcare.md

 ![IMG](images/hospital.jpg "banner")

 ### Introduction
 I received a a large dataset from a hospital outlining patient information and many other variables.
-Investigeting the dataset deeper would be worthwhile to understand the efficacy of procedure and medications for the patients.
+Investigeting the dataset deeper would be worthwhile to understand the efficacy of procedures and medications for the patients.
 In this project I aim to understand several relationships that can be found in Healthcare data.
-To demonstrate relationships, I will provide SQL queries and their output.
+To demonstrate these relationships, I will provide SQL queries and their output.

 ### What will you learn from the analysis.
 a) All races are treated equally in terms of the average number of procedures.